Want Ads

-"Want Ads" is a song that was a million-selling #1 pop and R&B hit recorded by female group, Honey Cone for their second album Sweet Replies and also appears on their third album Soulful Tapestry.
-The song on the Detroit-based Hot Wax label was written by Greg Perry, General Norman Johnson and Barney Perkins.
+"Want Ads" is a song that was a million-selling No.1 pop and R&B hit recorded by female group Honey Cone originally for their second album Sweet Replies.
+A slightly extended version appears on their third album Soulful Tapestry, at which point the song became a hit.
+The song, recorded on the Detroit-based Hot Wax label, was written by Greg Perry, General Norman Johnson and Barney Perkins.
 It was produced by staff producer, Greg Perry, and features a young Ray Parker Jr. ("Ghostbusters") on rhythm guitar.

 "Want Ads" was released as the first single from Soulful Tapestry in the United States in the spring of 1971 (see 1971 in music).
-It reached the top of the Billboard Hot 100 for one week and topped the R&B singles chart for three weeks in the United States, becoming the group's most successful single and their only #1 placement on the pop charts.
+It reached the top of the Billboard Hot 100 for one week and topped the R&B singles chart for three weeks in the United States, becoming the group's most successful single and their only No.1 placement on the pop charts.